 Liquefaction at Finley Quarry, WA?

-Two reports by two different teams of geologists describe the same outcrop, sediments, and structural features at Finley Quarry, WA (Coppersmith et al., 2014; Sherrod et al., 2016).
-Mostly, the teams agreed on what they saw.
-Where they differed is on liquefaction.
+Two reports by two different teams of geologists describe the same outcrop, sediments, and structural features at Finley Quarry near Pasco, WA (Coppersmith et al., 2014; Sherrod et al., 2016).
+Why there were two teams, who knows?
+On most things, everyone agreed.
+Opinions differed regarding liquefaction.

 Oblique aerial photo of Finley Quarry from Google Earth.
 View to the east.

-My field sketch of the basic geology at Finley Quarry.
+My field sketch of the basic geology at Finley Quarry, made from the sagebrush slope across the road.
 The area of concern lies at the far left.

-Others would seem to agree.
-Curious comments that appear in a table near the end of the Coppersmith article (Coppersmith et al., 2014, Table 7.2) suggest there were disagreements about field interpretations at Finley Quarry, particularly the feature in question,
+Others agree with me.
+Pertinent comments in a table buried near the end of the Coppersmith report (Coppersmith et al., 2014, Table 7.2) suggest there were disagreements in the field,

 The postulated liquefaction feature (dike and sill d) that appears to post-date the deposition of [~11,000 year old Glacier Peak G] tephra is the strongest evidence for a strong shaking earthquake in the general vicinity of Finley quarry (which may or may not be on the RAW-Rattles fault source).
 The best expressed part of the mapped feature cross cuts Unit 13.
 The USGS log interprets Unit 13 as L1 loess.
 However, this unit shares characteristics similar to massive to poorly bedded slackwater deposits observed elsewhere (e.g., at the MCBONEs locality) (i.e., it contains scattered clasts and irregular blocks of pre-flood ice-rafted or ripped up material).
 Although the mapped extent of the feature up into the modern soil suggests a post-flooding event, additional work or review is needed to preclude a flood-related liquefaction phenomenon.